Ratcliffe-on-Soar: History

 Evidence of a Roman villa and other structures has been found in the village, as well as Roman pottery.

 In the Domesday Book of 1086 the village is listed as Radeclive.
+It's also thought the name comes from references to the red clay along the cliffs of the Soar.

 The area was a filming location for the 2010 movie Skeletons.

+Economy

+Ratcliffe-on-Soar Power Station was the last coal power plant in the UK, closing on 30 September 2024.

 Transport

 The Midland Main Line runs by the village, which is served by the East Midlands Parkway railway station.
 A shuttle bus service runs from the railway station to East Midlands Airport.